sablier-labs/docs/docs/solana/03-fee.md

 ### Interface Fees

-The Sablier Interface charges a flat fee for certain operations.
-This fee is paid in the native gas token, i.e. in SOL.
+The Sablier Interface charges a flat USD fee for certain operations.
+This fee is paid in the native gas token of the network (i.e. SOL).

 :::info

-Fees are calculated based on market prices.
-For example, when SOL is \$200, a \$1 fee equals 0.005 SOL.
+Fees are calculated based on the SOL price at the moment of the tx.
+For example, if SOL is \$200, a \$1 fee equals 0.005 SOL.

 :::